markterweele/windows-itpro-docs/windows/deployment/update/waas-configure-wufb.md

 ## Configure devices for the appropriate service channel

-With Windows Update for Business, you can set a device to be on either Windows Insider Preview or the General Availability Channel servicing branch.
+With Windows Update client policies, you can set a device to be on either Windows Insider Preview or the General Availability Channel servicing branch.
 For more information on this servicing model, see [Servicing channels](waas-overview.md#servicing-channels).

 **Release branch policies**